danishofcodes/danishofcodes/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on building various enterprise/client and personal projects, ranging from Human Resource Management System Applications at my present Company, to personal projects using technologies such as  `React`  `JS JavaScript (JS)` `Node + Express.js` `MongoDB+Mongoose` `JQuery` `REST API`  `Bootstrap` `TailwindCSS`
+- 🔭 I’m currently working on building various enterprise/client and personal projects, ranging from Staffing and Human Resource Management System Applications at my present Company, to personal projects using technologies such as  `React`  `JS JavaScript (JS)` `Node + Express.js` `MongoDB+Mongoose` `MySql` `JQuery` `REST API`  `Bootstrap` `TailwindCSS` `Postman`
-- 🤝 I’had been working on projects that involve **Software Development, MERN and MEAN Stack, Data Visualizations using Python, Charts and Graphs using libraries such as chartjs and D3js, and also Cloud and Chatbots**, and looking forward I want to work with great team mates and learn more while I do.
+- 🤝 I’had worked on projects that involve ** MERN and MEAN Stack, Data Visualizations using Python, Charts and Graphs using libraries such as chartjs and D3js, and also Chatbots**, and looking forward I want to work with great team mates and learn more while I do.
-- 💬 Ask me about : JavaScript, Java, NodeJS, ExpressJS, TypeScript, FrontEnd Development, UI/UX,  DBMS, SQL, NoSQL,  Dinosaurs and blackholes.
+- 💬 Ask me about : JavaScript, Java, Python, NodeJS, ExpressJS,  TypeScript, FrontEnd Development, UI/UX, Backend Development, DBMS, SQL, NoSQL,  Dinosaurs and blackholes.
 - 📫 How to reach me:
  [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/abdul-danish-38b5942a7)

-- ⚡ Fun fact: I can make really awesome coffee and spend the rest of the day sketching out whatever comes to my mind or spend watching horror, sci-fi and marvel-dc movies late night Lol !
+- ⚡ Fun fact: I can make really awesome coffee and when at leisure I can spend the rest of the day sketching/doodling out whatever comes to my mind or spend watching horror, sci-fi and marvel-dc movies late night Lol!

 ## 🔧 Technologies & Tools

- `React`  `JS JavaScript (JS)` `TypeScript (TS)` `Node + Express.js` `MongoDB+Mongoose` `JQuery` `REST API` `Postman` `Java` `Python` `Bootstrap` `TailwindCSS` `NPM` `Vite` `Webpack` `Firebase`
+ `React`  `JS JavaScript (JS)` `TypeScript (TS)` `Node + Express.js` `MongoDB+Mongoose` `JQuery` `REST API` `Postman` `Java` `Python` `Bootstrap` `TailwindCSS` `NPM` `Vite` `Webpack` `Firebase` `Github` `Git` `Linux`

 ## 📈 GitHub Stats